ChatGPT2/Space-Oddity-Bowie/README.md

 Support continuous chatting, exit chatting, start new chatting, customize API key, customize prompt system message, customize hint message.

-New feature: automatically save chat data to a txt file, the record includes the sending and receiving time of each conversation, tokens consumption statistics, open the "Files" app, find the path: iCloud Drive/Shortcuts/ChatGPT-log to view the chat files,
+New feature: automatically save chat data to a txt file, the record includes the sending and receiving time of each conversation, tokens consumption statistics, open the "Files" app, find the path: iCloud Drive/Shortcuts/ChatGPT-log to view the chat files, Support